LoyolaChicagoBooks/introcs-csharp/rst/music.rst

 a major scale.
 The minor scale basically drops the 3rd and 7th by a semitone (a single step), which gives us a different pattern.

 You can run this program to see the major and minor scales.

+.. later?

-We plan on doing a bit more with this example later when we have the power of classes and objects, which can be greatly helpful for organizing the other major ideas of music besides scales.
+    We plan on
+    doing a bit more with this example later when we have the power of classes and objects, which can be greatly helpful for organizing the other major ideas of music besides scales.
 For example, we may wish to express a song using tablature and perform a transposition to a different scale.
 For this and many other more advanced ideas, having classes and objects is a must.